Promoting British Values at our School

 Furthermore, we also hold ‘Theme Weeks’, which has become a tradition at St Saviour’s.
 It provides children with the opportunity to be creative and to swap the classroom for a taste of the outside world.
 Some of our previous Theme Weeks have included: Business and Enterprise Week, Fashion and Media Week, Puzzle Week and Olympic Week.

 Our school Breakfast Club has become an integral part of the school day as children are provided a free healthy breakfast.
 This allows children to enjoy their breakfast with the company of staff and other pupils around the breakfast table.
-The launch of ‘Fabulous Fridays’ 3 years ago has been very successful as it provides children with a traditional English breakfast – again promoting British Values!

-Democracy is Rife at St Saviours
+Democracy is rife at St Saviour's School

 Working collaboratively with parents, children and the staff is something that has been embedded in our school for many years; therefore, it allows everyone’s voices to be heard.